jaylenw/Sapientiae/README.md

 2. Clone this repository.

-3. In the root of the project run `gitbook install`
+3. In the root of the project run `gitbook install` then `npm install`

 4. Run `gitbook serve` and enter the address into your browser the console has printed.
 This allows you to preview the book in the web browser.